Voltage Transformer

 Details

-The value of the magnetic field strength at zero time.
+The value of the magnetic field strength at time zero.

 Dependencies

-This parameter is used when the parameter Magnetization inductance parameterized by is set to .
-Magnetic flux density versus magnetic field strength characteristic with hysteresis
+This parameter is used if for the parameter Magnetization inductance parameterized by value selected Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 |